mapschool/mapschool/README.md

 A great deal of geographic data is none of the above - instead of being composed of the numbers that computers fancy, we have spreadsheets with text data or tweets with references to places, streets, addresses, and so on.

-Unfortunately, you can't just put this data on a map - the words "United States' mean many different things, like a centroid of the continental US, or polygon boundaries of all states plus Alaska, DC, and Hawaii, or even a box containing all of the above.
+Unfortunately, you can't just put this data on a map - the words "United States' mean many different things, like a centroid of the continental US, or polygon boundaries of all states plus DC and Puerto Rico, or even a box containing all of the above.
 Thus it's a rough translation we call 'geocoding' that turns rough text descriptions into data we can directly use - usually vector data.

 Reverse geocoding works just as you might guess.
 Have you ever wondered how mobile applications turn your current location into into an address for a driver or delivery-person?
 That's reverse geocoding: your phone knows its exact coordinate position (vector data) via the GPS, and that location is reverse geocoded to an address.